GrinonBarrett/Taksidos/Optional Rules/Character Creation/Possible Classes/Invoker.md

 • As a reaction, when you are struck by a non-magical attack, you may take on 1d4 points of spell sickness.
 If you do, *you gain a bonus to your defense against that attack equal to double the result*.
 • Once per encounter, when you are standing on firm ground and would be made prone, you are not prone.
 ##### Greater Dominion of The Earth
-• Unarmed and Undamaging attacks against you have disadvantage.
+• Unarmed attacks against you have disadvantage.
+• When an undamaging attack would be made against you, you may choose to impose disadvantage on it.
 • When one of your serviles inflicts a melee attack, you may use your reaction to have it shove that foe.
 You may have it use its [Body] or your level + your [Body] bonus for the purpose of determining the shoving creatures [Body].

 ##### The Flame